GandyT/SU-IT-Interview/README.md

 - fetch existing posts when the website loads
 - allow users to create their own post that will be saved in a JSON file on the "backend"

+# Setup Instructions
+- Clone the Repository
+- type "npm install" within each directory.
+- run the backend first with "node ."
+- run the frontend with "npm start".

 # Backend API

 /api/getposts - returns an array of posts